1983 Popayán earthquake

 The 1983 Popayán earthquake (El Terremoto de Popayán) occurred on 31 March in Popayán, Colombia.
-It had a magnitude of at least 5.5 with an epicenter south west of Popayán at a depth of 15 km.
+It had a moment magnitude of 5.6 with an epicenter south west of Popayán at a depth of 15 km.
 The earthquake killed 267 people and resulted in the passing of new laws requiring earthquake resistant building materials in zones at risk of tremors.

 Background

 Popayán was founded in 1537 and had been renowned for its beauty and surviving examples of architecture from the Spanish colonial period.
 The city had already suffered natural disasters and had been destroyed on three occasions by an earthquake and two volcanic eruptions.

 Earthquake

 The 1983 earthquake occurred at 08:13 on Maundy Thursday of that year.
 Although it lasted less than half a minute, damage to property was extensive and 267 people were killed, with a further 7,500 people injured.
 In total, 14,000 buildings were damaged, the majority of them in the city's historic centre.
-6,885 of them suffered damage greater than 50% to the structure and a further 4,500 minor damage.
+6,885 of them suffered damage greater than 50 percent to the structure and a further 4,500 minor damage.
 2,470 houses collapsed.
 Approximately $50 million of damage was caused.
 Serious damage was also caused to local infrastructure.
 The residents were left without electricity and water, communications were affected and the damage to the town's airport meant that it could only be used by helicopters and smaller planes.
 Many of the injured had to be airlifted to Cali, the nearest large city.

 The quake also affected many of the neighbouring towns and regions and in Cajibio, at least ten people were killed.